Samsung September 2021 security update is now rolling out for these Galaxy devices

 As of the latest Galaxy Unpacked event, the Galaxy Note series appears to be finished, having been replaced in the 2021 hardware lineup by Samsung’s Galaxy Z Fold series.
 The Z Fold 3 even supports the Note series signature S Pen, though not in as easily stowed of a manner.
 That said, it could simply be a decision made only for 2021, due to issues like the ongoing chip shortage.

-For now, only two Galaxy Note devices have received the September 2021 update, namely the Note 20 series duo.
+For now, only a few Galaxy Note devices have received the September 2021 update, starting with the Note 20 series duo.
 On September 5, the Galaxy Note 20 and Galaxy Note 20 Ultra owners in Brazil began seeing the September 2021 security patch, just a matter of days after the more substantial One UI 3.1.1 update rolled out.

+Filling out the recent Note lineup, Samsung released updates for 2019’s Galaxy Note 10 and 10+ on September 7 starting in South Korea, while an update for 2020’s Note 10 Lite arrived a few hours later.
+It’s not yet been confirmed if either of these updates also includes the recent One UI 3.1.1 improvements.

 - Galaxy Note 20 / Note 20 Ultra — N98xxXXS3DUH5 (Released first in Brazil)

-In addition to Samsung’s ongoing prowess in the flagship and foldables departments, the company is also surprisingly dominant in the field of affordable Android phones.
-This is backed by Samsung’s willingness to update even their lower-end A series phones on a monthly basis, though not for as long as their flagships get the same treatment.
+In addition to Samsung’s ongoing prowess in the flagship and foldables departments, the company is also surprisingly dominant in the field of affordable Android phones between their M and A series.
+This is backed by Samsung’s willingness to update even their mid-range A series phones on a monthly basis, though not for as long as their flagships get the same treatment.
 Even once the monthly updates run out, Samsung follows this up with a period of quarterly, and later biannual, updates.

 - Galaxy A8 (2018) — A530FXXSLCUH5 (Released first in Colombia)